niklasknoell/Microsat-gps-sim/README.md

 </table>

-Comparing the above figure with the previous one, it can be seen that the RF ionospheric correction has made the error larger, for both elevation angles, to an unacceptable level.
-For orbits in LEO, a user is therefore advised to not implement the RF ionospheric correction, but only increase the minimum required elevation angle up to a certain value to obtain a lower error.
+Comparing the above figure with the previous one, it can be seen that the RF ionospheric delay has made the error larger, for both elevation angles, to an unacceptable level.
+For orbits in LEO, it is thus concluded that either the gps-sdr-sim implementation of the ionospheric delays are faulty or the GPS receiver's correction of these are incorrect.

 The second factor of the paper, a possibly insufficient dynamic model, has not been tested as the dynamic model of the GNSS could not be (easily) altered.
 Regardless, it has been hypothesized in the previous section that the Coriolis acceleration is neglected in the dynamic model.
 In order to also hypothesize whether or not the centrifugal acceleration has been neglected in the dynamic model, a GEO satellite (GOES) which has an equatorial orbit has been run.
 From literature, neglecting the centrifugal acceleration should result in a constant offset in the radial component.
 However, it was found that no lock could be obtained for the GOES satellite.
 Therefore, it could not be hypothesized whether the centrifugal acceleration has been neglected or not.
 It is hypothesized that the gps-sdr-sim does not work (well) for orbit determination of GEO orbits which have a higher altitude than GNSS satellites.